kaizen-ai/kaizenflow/docs/coding/all.integrate_repos.how_to_guide.md

 - Other times we need to integrate "by file"

 - There are various interesting Git reference points:
-  1. the branch point for each fork, at which the integration branch was started
+  1. The branch point for each fork, at which the integration branch was started
-  2. the last integration point for each fork, at which the repos are the same, or at least aligned
+  2. The last integration point for each fork, at which the repos are the same, or at least aligned

 # Invariants for the integration workflows